errai34/astro-virtual-lab/README.md

 ## Features

-The Astro Virtual Lab is equipped with powerful tools for astronomical research:
+The Astro Virtual Lab will be equipped with powerful tools for astronomical research:

 - Data analysis and visualization using standard astronomy packages (astropy, matplotlib)
 - Access to astronomical databases and catalogs through astroquery